Can a headstand be pain-free?

 When one or both feet touch the wall, the base of support becomes bigger.

-The balance will be maintained (comfortably) as long as the centre of mass is above our base of support.
-When the headstand is performed against the wall, instead of being over the head, the centre of mass will end up behind, without us losing balance.
+The balance (in all inversions) exists when the center of mass is above our base of support.
+When the headstand is performed against the wall, the center of mass, instead of being over the head, will end up in front of our head (without us losing balance because of the wider base we have created).
 This is likely to cause an excess arch (lordosis) in the lower back and sequentially develop a pattern even when the wall is no longer needed.

 Pain in the wrists

-If you are experiencing wrist pain, you should assess your wrist’s dorsiflexion ability
+If you are experiencing wrist pain, you should first assess your wrist’s dorsiflexion ability.

 How to deal with wrist pain in a headstand?

 If you currently don’t have a 90-degree wrist dorsiflexion pain-free, I suggest you perform daily stretches for the forearms.

 Ideally, you will be also strengthening the hand and forearms muscles.